 Executive Director - Debbie Pidgeon

-Learn how Serve Indiana and the Serve Indiana Commission were started, the responsibilities of the office, and the initiatives that drive us in our Good to Great plan.
+Learn how Serve Indiana and the Serve Indiana Commission were started, the responsibilities of the office, and the initiatives that drive us in our Serve Indiana State Service Plan 2016-2018.

 AmeriCorps*State provides opportunities for Americans to make an intensive commitment to service with the goal of “helping others and meeting critical needs in the community.”
 This is a national program administered by the Corporation for National and Community Service.
 In Indiana, the AmeriCorps*State grant is administered by Serve Indiana.
 Serve Indiana manages the grant application process for AmeriCorps*State, including issuing requests for proposals, conducting application reviews, and awarding grants based on Serve Indiana Commission guidance.
 The office provides technical training and support to sub-grantees and in turn, monitors programs, host-sites, and members to ensure compliance to federal and state grant requirements.
 The performance of each program is tracked and measured to established targets and outcomes.